m00qek/snes-game-patch-template/README.md

-snes-game-patch-template
+# SNES game patch template
 ---
 ## Using this template

 Fork this repo, go to the `Makefile` and edit the variable in the `CUSTOM VARIABLES` header accordingly.
-Also double check the links in the bottom of this README file and change them when needed.
+Also double check the links at the bottom of this README file and change them when needed.
 Make sure you follow the [guide to create a Dropbox App][dropbox-guide] and upload the your personal backup ROM of your game.
 If you don't do this **the Github Actions will not